manix17/AI-Youtube-Summarizer/README.md

 ## Features ✨

+- **Multi-Platform AI Support:** Choose between Google Gemini, OpenAI GPT, and Anthropic Claude models
-- **Instant AI Summaries:** Get a summary of any YouTube video that has a transcript.
+- **Instant AI Summaries:** Get a summary of any YouTube video that has a transcript
-- **Easy Access:** The summary appears directly on the YouTube video page for a seamless experience.
+- **Seamless YouTube Integration:** Summary appears directly on the video page with dark theme support
-- **API Key Integration:** Securely add your own API key via the options page.
-- **Customizable:** Configure the extension's settings to fit your needs.
+- **Profile Management:** Create multiple profiles with different AI providers and custom prompts
+- **Advanced Storage Optimization:** Efficient storage architecture with quota management
+- **Interactive Timestamps:** Click timestamps in summaries to jump to specific video moments
+- **Copy & Download:** Easy copy-to-clipboard and download summary features
+- **Buy Me a Coffee Integration:** Support development directly from the extension popup

 ---